cnnarayanchavan/Objects-Events_JS/README.md

 *from tomorrow onwards we'll be starting the Exceptation Handeling in which we''be discussing different points as mention below

-# Starting React Native from 22nd may 2024
+# Starting React Native from 22nd may 2024 (Jdbc & REST)